tattle-made/whatsapp-public-group-discoverer/README.md

 runWglScraper.sh is shell script that executes the following steps:
 * Deletes the old 'groupsLinks_daily.csv'.
 After the scraper is run a new file will be created.
-* Runs the (Scrapy spider)[https://github.com/tattle-made/whatsapp-public-group-discoverer/blob/master/wgl_scraper/wgl_scraper/spiders/WAScraper.py]  to crawl whatsappgrouplinks.org
+* Runs the [Scrapy spider](https://github.com/tattle-made/whatsapp-public-group-discoverer/blob/master/wgl_scraper/wgl_scraper/spiders/WAScraper.py)  to crawl whatsappgrouplinks.org
 * Updates the csv files with new links.

 ### Scrapy Spider
-The operation of the spider is defined in (WAScraper.py)[https://github.com/tattle-made/whatsapp-public-group-discoverer/blob/master/wgl_scraper/wgl_scraper/spiders/WAScraper.py].
+The operation of the spider is defined in [WAScraper.py](https://github.com/tattle-made/whatsapp-public-group-discoverer/blob/master/wgl_scraper/wgl_scraper/spiders/WAScraper.py).

 The spider goes through pages on the website and extracts links that contain 'https://chat.whatsapp.com/'.